-- (a) Stainless steel pipes shall not be used in underground applications. - (b) The following may be used for above ground situations such as pumping stations or valve chambers: 316, or 316L, 304 or 304L.

-- (c) A minimum grade Schedule 40 stainless steel pipe conforming to ASTM A312 shall be used. - (d) Flanged joints are the preferred method of joining stainless steel pipes.
+- (a) Stainless steel pipes shall not be used in underground applications. - (b) The following may be used for above ground situations such as pumping stations or valve chambers: 316 or 316L. - (c) A minimum grade Schedule 40 stainless steel pipe conforming to ASTM A312 shall be used. - (d) Flanged joints are the preferred method of joining stainless steel pipes.